Barista Training and Education Program

 How little they've known that themselves, before now.

-The Barista Training and Education Program is provided in partnership with FareStart.
-BTEP receives funding from the City of Seattle and The Boeing Company, and receives generous in-kind support from Starbucks Coffee Company and Caffe Vita.
+The Barista Training and Education Program is provided in partnership with FareStart receives funding from the City of Seattle, among other generous funders.